EslamTeleb1/task_manger-API/README.md

 Back-end: node.js, express.js, mongo db, jest unit testing.
 tools: vs code, postman.

- # you need to create config file before running
+##how to install
+ npm install
-you can run it using npm install then hit npm start
+ npm start

 ## Environment Variables
 This application uses environment variables for configuration.
 These are stored in a .env file.
 To set up your own .env file, follow these steps: